igabaydulin/github-package-registry-example/README.md

 ```

 ### Gradle Project
 By default Gradle does not use `~/.m2/settings.xml`.
 To fix this we can use one of the Gradle plugins.
-I reccomend to use
+I recommend to use
 [net.linguica.maven-settings](https://plugins.gradle.org/plugin/net.linguica.maven-settings) plugin:
 ```groovy
 plugins {